 Reverb explained: what is reverb?

 When a sound is made, whether it be by a singer, snare drum, guitar etc. its sound propagates outwards sending sound waves in all directions.
 When this happens, the sound does not just travel directly to a listener’s ears.
 It also travels to the walls, ceiling and floor of the room that the sound occurs in.
-The sound then bounces off these surfaces creating reflections.
+The sound then reflects off these surfaces creating reflections.
 The occurrence of a sound and its associated reflections can be broken into three parts:

 The first sound to arrive to the listener is the sound emanating directly from the sound source.
 We call this ‘direct sound’.
 This does not form part of the reverb.
 That’s because the listener is not hearing sounds which have reflected from surfaces.
-The listener is only hearing the sound that has traveled directly to them from the sound source.
+The listener is only hearing the sound that has travelled directly to them from the sound source.

 Next to arrive to the listener is the sound that has reflected from the room’s surfaces.
 The sound we hear at this stage has generally only reflected from one or two surfaces.
 Walls, ceilings and floors are the main contributors and we refer to these reflected sounds as the ‘early reflections’ or ‘ER’.